s0ulm4n/captain-sonar/README.md

 ~~5) Placing connecting players into one of two teams.
 Making communication between server and client team-aware.~~

-6) Adding partial implementation of the Engineer systems and UI.
-No separate player roles yet.
+~~6) Adding partial implementation of the Engineer systems and UI.
+No separate player roles yet.~~

+7) Connect movement with engineering systems: every time a move is attempted, you need to click on an engineering node before the sub actually moves.